MariaKonstantinov/news-explorer-api/README.md

 ### :four_leaf_clover: Overview

-- Project Concept
+- General Project Concept
-- Project Technologies and Features
+- This Project Technologies and Features
 - Project Link

-**:four_leaf_clover: Project Concept**
+**:four_leaf_clover: General Project Concept**

 This project represents a service where users can search for news articles and save them to their profiles.

-**:four_leaf_clover: Project Technologies and Features**

-This is a backend part of News Explorer Final Project at TripleTen.
-Deployed on Google Cloud VM.
-The project was created with Express and MongoDB.

 The website has 2 main features:

+Front-End Implementation:

 1. When the user enters a keyword in the search bar, the website sends a request to the News API service, finds all the relevant articles over the last week, and displays a list of cards for each of them.